 - 3. It is understood that the architectural style of the proposed development has not been finalized at this stage; however, the quality of construction, pedestrian orientation and general feel of the development shall be substantially similar to that depicted in the artist's rendering of the development attached as Exhibit "B." The building facades may include natural stone, cast stone, precast, stucco, EIFS, or brick, with glass and aluminum framing.
-Brick, cast stone, natural stone, glass/aluminum, or other building materials approved by the City's Community Development Director shall be located at the street level of the office buildings and retail spaces along Hammond Drive, Perimeter Center Parkway and the interior primary street.
+Brick, cast stone, natural stone, or glass/aluminum, as well as other building materials approved by the City's Community Development Director, or some combination of such materials, shall be located at the street level of the office buildings and retail spaces along Hammond Drive, Perimeter Center Parkway and the interior primary street.
+The parking garage will use compatible materials to the building and street level retail facades and may provide sufficient open areas to allow natural ventilation.
 The massing will be similar to that shown in Exhibit "B" with variations in height and size of floor plates as indicated elsewhere in the ODP and shown on the Conceptual Site Plan.
-No additional requirements, such as horizontal expression lines or façade divisions, distinctive caps, view terminations, or future requirements governing the massing/materials/aesthetics of the buildings, shall be required by the City as a condition precedent to the issuance of any permits, certificates of occupancy, or other approvals required by the development. - 4.
+No additional requirements, such as horizontal expression lines or façade divisions, distinctive caps, view terminations, or future requirements governing the massing/materials/ aesthetics of the buildings, shall be required by the City as a condition precedent to the issuance of any permits, certificates of occupancy, or other approvals required by the development. - 4.
 Building setback lines and/or "build to" lines will generally conform to those depicted on the Conceptual Site Plan adopted as part of the ODP and shall, if necessary following the dedication of property to the City by the Owner, abut the public right-of-way. - 5.
 The development will include up to 6 levels of parking below the plaza level; with parking, office lobby space, retail, restaurants, and other uses permitted by right at the plaza level; up to 8 levels of parking above the plaza level; and up to 18 stories of office space, excluding any penthouse, above the top level of parking.
 The total height of any single building shall not exceed 35 stories above plaza level grade. - 6.
 The development shall include a minimum of three (3) Off-Street Loading Spaces (12' x 35' x 14') and a minimum of three (3) Off-Street Loading Berths (12' x 55' x 14'). - 7.
 The development shall include up to 7,000 off-street parking spaces within the parking decks, with up to approximately 6,500 spaces for the office uses and up to approximately 500 spaces for the retail, restaurant, and other permitted uses.
 Up to 40 % of all parking spaces may be compact spaces (8' x 15').
 The total number of parking spaces may be adjusted in proportion to any changes in the square footage of any of the uses in the development or to assure adequate parking for the retail, restaurant and other non-office uses.
 The Owner shall have the right, in its sole discretion, to provide dedicated entry and secure access to all or any portion of the parking spaces within the parking decks designated for use by occupants of the office portion of the development.